 Support restaurants, businesses, and organizations that compost.
 You can also donate to Kompost Kids to support composting education and community composting.

 Compost for the future!

 Composting is a powerful tool we can use to reduce waste and emissions.
-Compost is a valuable resource we can use to improve the health of the soil and, therefore, the planet.
+Compost is a valuable resource we can use to improve the health of the soil and, therefore, our health and the planet’s.
 But we aren’t fully utilizing either right now.
 In order to build a sustainable Milwaukee and leave the planet in good shape for future generations, we need to make composting part of our every day lives.
-Share this guide so together we can compost to protect the future!
+Share this guide so together we can compost to support our lives today and protect the future!